AntiViruS90/AntiViruS90/README.md

 <details>
   <summary>👀 About myself ⏬ </summary>
   My name is Vyacheslav, and I am an aspiring Python backend developer.
 Over the course of 9 years in the foodservice industry, including 4.5 years in managerial roles (assistant director, manager), I developed strong skills in team management, staff training, and conflict resolution.
 This gave me hands-on experience in effectively solving problems under stress and organizing work processes.
 My passion for programming began in 2015, which led me to pursue a technical education at university.
 I am now focused on learning Python and backend development.
 I have completed a web development course, studying Python, HTML5, CSS3, JavaScript, and frameworks such as Django, Bootstrap, and jQuery.
-In total, I have completed six academic projects, all of which are available on my GitHub:
+In total, I have completed eight academic projects, all of which are available on my GitHub:

   - [My_First_Exam](https://github.com/AntiViruS90/My_First_Exam)
   - [Internet_Store (own work)](https://github.com/AntiViruS90/Internet_Store)